 What is meant by scattering of light?

 When white light from the sun enters the earth’s atmosphere, it gets scattered or the light spreads in all directions by the dust particles and air molecules present in the atmosphere.
-This phenomenon is called scattering of light.
+This phenomenon is called the scattering of light.

 How does the intensity of scattered light depend on the wavelength of incident light?
 State conditions when this dependence holds.